judithmorgan/chemicals-in-cosmetics/README.md

 ORDER BY count (*) DESC
 ````

-6) Number of chemicals removed by company
+6) Which company took the most effort to remove hazardous/potentially hazardous chemicals in their products?

 ````sql
 SELECT companyname, COUNT(chemicaldateremoved) AS countofchemicalsremoved